SciML/Catalyst.jl/README.md

 - Non-integer (e.g. `Float64`) stoichiometric coefficients [are supported](@ref ref) for generating
  ODE models, and symbolic expressions for stoichiometric coefficients [are supported](@ref ref) for all system types.
-- A [network analysis suite](@ref ref) permits the computation of linkage classes, deficiencies, and reversibilities.
+- A [network analysis suite](@ref ref) permits the computation of linkage classes, deficiencies, reversibility, and other network properties. reversibilities.
 - [Conservation laws can be detected and utilized](@ref ref) to reduce system sizes, and to generate non-singular Jacobians (e.g. during conversion to ODEs, SDEs, and steady state equations).